LivePersonInc/developer-center/pages/Documents/Reporting/OutboundReportingAPI/overview.md

 ### Introduction

-Reporting feature presents a complete journey of conversation from beginning to end.
-The Outbound Reporting API endpoints provide full funnel metrics such as number of deflections sent, how many actually got delivered by the messaging channel, how many were read and responded back by the consumers.
-The goal of this feature is to stitch pre and post conversation events of every transaction and provide 360° analytical data and raw transactional data to API clients.
+Outbound Reporting product provides a complete message journey of the conversation from start to finish.
+The Outbound Reporting API provides a full funnel metrics number of messages/deflections sent, how many actually got delivered by the messaging channel, how many were read and responded back by the consumers.
+The goal of this feature is to stitch pre and post conversation events of every message/deflections and provide 360° analytical data to API clients.

 ### API provides reporting for below services
 * Proactive Messaging 2.0